paulgreg/arduino_mp3_player/README.md

 Beware, there’s a mistake on the DREQ connection from the DSP that should be connected to the pin 3 of the Arduino (and not the RESET).

 To connect the LCD, use Arduino micro analog pins, from A0 to A5 (more on that later).

+## Resources ##

+You may find more resources about that project on that RSS feeds : https://rsstodolist.appspot.com/?name=mp3player